csnd50/to-do-app/README.md

 DATABASE_URL=your_database_url.

-Set your Port in .env file.
+Set your Port in .env file Port =3000.

-Set your Secert-key in .env file.
+Set your Secert-key in .env file   SECERTKEY="Your secert-key.

-Set your Rounds in .env file.
+Set your Rounds in .env file   SALT_ROUNDS = 10.

 4. Start the server:
    npm run devStart